ntustison/Histograms/Text/stitched.md

 image simulations in Figure \ref{fig:similarity} which are detailed later in this work and used for algorithmic comparison.
-Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) which made for a total simulated cohort of 51 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
+Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) using two separate data sets:  one in-house data set consisting of 51 hyperpolarized gas lung images and the publicly available data described in [@He:2019aa] and made available at Harvard's Dataverse online repository [@He_dataverse:2018] consisting of 29 hyperpolarized gas lung images.
+These two data sets resulted in a total simulated cohort of 51 + 29 = 80 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
 Prior to any algorithmic comparative analysis, we quantified the difference of each simulated image with the corresponding original image using the structural